wa120/jqcomp/README.md

 This works is clinet-side MVC architecture and modularized javascript by asynchronous

-View wirtes width HTML DOM and can use anything server page language create.
+View wirtes width HTML DOM and can use anything server page language.

      <div>
           <span id="cc">dd</span>